 - Experiences providing therapy for college students with diverse concerns from multicultural backgrounds

-- Experiences in working within a interdisciplinary team
+- Experiences in working within an interdisciplinary team

 - Exposure to various psychotherapy approaches and techniques (e.g., interpersonal, psychodynamic, person centered, CBT, mindfulness-based approaches)

-- Training in case management skills, clinical consultation skills and skills in coordination of care with other providers and/or campus partners
+- Training in case management, clinical consultation and coordination of care with other providers and/or campus partners

 - Emphasis on increasing awareness of intersecting identities in both clinical work and professional development